TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-24-how-to-write-custom-fixer-for-php-cs-fixer-24.md

 ### Find & Fix It

 That main difference of PHP CS Fixer to PHP_CodeSniffer is that **every Fixer has to fix issues it finds**.
-That's why there is no `LineLenghtFixer`, because fixing line length is difficult to automate.
+That's why there is no `LineLengthFixer`, because fixing line length is difficult to automate.

 Personally I like PHP CS Fixer a bit more, **because of more friendlier API, active community and openness to 3rd party packages**: